LAST UPDATED 4/24/23 – Predicting Amazing Sunrises and Sunsets

 Arguably the single most important weather factor in predicting amazing sunrises and sunsets is the clouds.
 The type of clouds in the sky, the thickness of the cloud cover, and the height of the clouds all play very important factors in creating a great sunrise or sunset.

-The proper clouds in the proper position will reflect the long-wave colors and act as a sort of canvas to display a brilliant sunrise or sunset.
-On the other hand, if there aren’t enough clouds in the sky, it gets too overcast, or the clouds are in the wrong position, it can mute an otherwise fantastically colored sky.
+The proper clouds in the proper position will act as a canvas to display a brilliant sunrise or sunset.
+Conversely, if there aren’t enough clouds, or if it is overcast, it can mute an otherwise fantastically colored sky.

 Another factor that can help in predicting amazing sunrises and sunsets is how clean the air is.
 Clean air does a fantastic job of scattering light.
 This is why you typically see some of the most fantastic sunrises and sunsets just after a thunderstorm.

-The wind is a factor in determining the brilliance of a sunrise or sunset in that it can drastically change the other weather conditions necessary for creating a great sunrise or sunset.
+The wind is a factor in determining the brilliance of a sunrise or sunset.
+It can drastically change the other weather conditions necessary for creating a great sunrise or sunset.
 In other words, wind can either work in your favor, or it can work against you.
 It all depends on how the wind impacts the clouds and the cleanliness of the air.

 - High cloud cover with puffy clouds (ideally Cirrus clouds)